 Handmade in NY

-*Final sale, not returns or exchanges
+*Charitable pieces are not available for returns or exchanges

 *Please do not use discounts codes